NFL power rankings: Where 49ers sit after loss to Dolphins

 For the second-to-last time this season ...

-Here is where the 49ers sit in the NFL Week 17 power rankings after a 29-17 loss to the Miami Dolphins and heading into "Monday Night Football."
+Here is where the 49ers sit in the NFL Week 17 power rankings after a 29-17 loss to the Miami Dolphins.

 32. New York Giants (Last week: 32)